 If you are using Frog Fruit to grow as ground cover, allow four plants per square meter.
 You will find that once it is established, it will, if there is no frost, self-sow and require no extra planting.

-Frog Fruit should be cut back over winter, to help ensure it flowers well for the following year.
+Frog Fruit should be cut back over winter to help ensure it flowers well for the following year.

 Frog fruit does not require any special fertilization, but if you do want extra blooms in the springtime, you can feed a little liquid food for blooming once in the early spring.

 If you are planning to grow as a lawn substitute, ensure it is not mown during its first year and then only mown once it has flowered to help ensure it retains its density.
 Alternatively, smaller areas may be cut back with shears and take the time to trim lawn edges regularly to keep it from spreading into borders.
-It will only tolerate light foot traffic, so do not use it if you are planting as lawn in a heavily-used area.
+It will only tolerate light foot traffic, so do not use it if you are planting as a lawn in a heavily-used area.

 Frog Fruit Uses